-- 'I’ve also learned a whole lot about what people like and dislike in their beauty products, and been able to use that data:
+Finally, I’ve also learned a whole lot about what people like and dislike in their beauty products and have been able to use that data:

 2 Australian Cosmetic Regulation

 Sometimes we have to say no because we just don’t have the time to fill in all the paperwork that needs to be done to import certain products.

-- A lot of sellers, even big players, are willing to break Australia’s cosmetic laws and sell Korean Beauty products that can’t legally be sold here.
+A lot of sellers, even big players, are willing to break Australia’s cosmetic laws and sell Korean Beauty products that can’t legally be sold here.

-- This has been a continuous source of frustration for us over the years as it takes up a lot of our attention and time.
+This has been a continuous source of frustration for us over the years as it takes up a lot of our attention and time.

 3 Reformulations And Discontinuations

-- Anyone that has been using Korean beauty products for a while will be familiar with the cycle of reformulations and discontinuations.
+Anyone that has been using Korean beauty products for a while will be familiar with the cycle of reformulations and discontinuations.

-- We wanted to break this cycle by coming out with our own line of products that we control.
+We wanted to break this cycle by coming out with our own line of products that we control.

 4 We Wanted To Make A Brand We Wanted To Use!

-- We’re all about combining great ingredients with beautiful packaging and textures that are beautiful to apply and look at
+Firstly, we’re all about combining great ingredients with beautiful packaging and textures that are beautiful to apply and look at

-- Jelly Ko’s brand concept is to tasty skincare for your face.
+Jelly Ko’s brand concept is to "tasty skincare for your face".

-- We have combined Korea’s design innovation and skincare technology with a fun brand concept that makes you look forward to using our products every day
+Secondly, we have combined Korea’s design innovation and skincare technology with a fun brand concept that makes you look forward to using our products every day

-- A lot of the Korean brands we are seeing these days are like carbon copies of each other, they all have a same propolis line, a cica / centella line, an AHA/BHA line, ceramide line, tea tree line, trouble skin / dr xx
+Thirdly, a lot of the Korean brands we are seeing these days are like carbon copies of each other, they all have a same propolis line, a cica / centella line, an AHA/BHA line, ceramide line, tea tree line, trouble skin / dr xx

-- I sometimes think this is designed to make you buy more and more products.
+I sometimes think this is designed to make you buy more and more products.

-- It’s also very confusing for consumers.
+It’s also very confusing for consumers.

-- We talk to people every day who are just so confused with what products they should be using, what order to use them in, etc.
+We talk to people every day who are just so confused with what products they should be using, what order to use them in, etc.

-- Instead, we wanted to focus more on a good, well-rounded formula, with textures that we adore and love to use rather than a fad.
+Finally, we wanted to focus more on a good, well-rounded formula, with textures that we adore and love to use rather than a fad.
 We’ve also designed products that can be used by multiple different skin types so you don’t need to shop across multiple lines.

 The Hard Part Of Starting A Beauty Brand:

-- Starting your own beauty brand is definitely not easy – it takes years to come up with the right formula, find the right packaging etc
+Starting your own beauty brand is definitely not easy – it takes years to come up with the right formula, find the right packaging etc

 We were very lucky to be able to work with some of Korea’s best cosmetic chemists

-- Overall, the process was very complicated with packaging, design, formulation, complying with cosmetic regulations and also the various stability tests
+Overall, the process was very complicated with packaging, design, formulation, complying with cosmetic regulations and also the various stability tests

 What To Do if You Liked Today’s Episode – Launching A K-Beauty Brand Ep-20